Otter Blocks - Settings Reference

 Enable AI Block Toolbar Module

 When enabled, an AI shortcut button appears in the toolbar of editor blocks.
-You can use it to run AI-powered text actions (like rephrasing or grammar fixes) directly on selected content.
-This requires an OpenAI API key to be configured on the Integrations tab.
+You can use it to run AI-powered text actions (like rewriting or grammar fixes) directly on selected content.
+This requires an AI provider to be configured — either WordPress's native AI under Settings > Connectors or a legacy OpenAI API key on the Integrations tab.
 Disable this if you do not use AI features and want a cleaner toolbar.

 Enable Blocks Animation Module